math3mag1c/math3mag1c.github.io/_posts/2023-08-05-hello-world.md

 They're files that end in `.md`.
 That's the magic file ending, and the computer can take it from there to format the text.

 #### Headers
-Did you see `Headers` is bolded just above?
+Did you see `Headers` is specially styled just above?
 That's part of the magic of Markdown.
 I only wrote this:
 ```markdown
 #### Headers
 ```
-But _Github's Markdown engine™_ can convert that line into a bold Header.
+But _Github's Markdown engine™_ can convert that line into a styled Header.

 The number of hashtags before the text determines how big the header will be on the page.
 My `Hello world` header/title at the top has two hashtags before it in my Markdown file (ie `## Hello world!`).